GrapesJS/grapesjs/docs/api/editor.md

 *   `component:drag` - During component drag.
 Passed the same object as in `component:drag:start` event, but in this case, `parent` and `index` are updated by the current pointer
 *   `component:drag:end` - Component drag ended.
 Passed the same object as in `component:drag:start` event, but in this case, `parent` and `index` are updated by the final pointer

-### Blocks

-*   `block:add` - New block added
-*   `block:remove` - Block removed
-*   `block:drag:start` - Started dragging block, model of the block is passed as an argument
-*   `block:drag` - Dragging block, the block's model and the drag event are passed as arguments
-*   `block:drag:stop` - Dragging of the block is stopped.
-As agruments for the callback you get, the dropped component model (if dropped successfully) and the model of the block

 ### Keymaps

 *   `keymap:add` - New keymap added.
 The new keyamp object is passed as an argument